 The Company is assessed non-income related taxes by governmental authorities, including franchising authorities (generally under multi-year agreements), and collects such taxes from its customers.
 In instances where the tax is being assessed directly on the Company, amounts paid to the governmental authorities are recorded as programming and other direct costs and amounts received from the customers are recorded as revenue.
-For the three months ended March 31, 2018 and 2017, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$52,312 and \$52,964, respectively.
+For the three and six months ended June 30, 2018, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$51,854 and \$104,166, respectively.
+For the three and six months ended June 30, 2017, the amount of franchise fees and certain other taxes and fees included as a component of revenue aggregated \$53,104 and \$106,069, respectively.